gabonator/LA104/resources/tutorial_building/readme.md

         ```
     - Check the build folder in [/system/os_host](/system/os_host), there should be file named **system_la104.hex**
 - Building the library
-  - The applications refer to methods exported by operating system.
-For this purpose we need to build a fake library which exports all the available methods
+  - Applications refer to methods exported by operating system.
+For this purpose we need to build a fake dynamic library which exports all available methods the operating system exposes for applications
     - Go to [/system/os_library](/system/os_library) and run **build.sh**
     - In the build, there should appear three files: libbios_ds203.so, libbios_ds213.so, libbios_la104.so
 - Building shell: